fhammerschmidt/textbook/BUILDING.md

   minimal packages installed.
 E.g.,
   `opam switch create textbook ocaml-base-compiler.4.11.1`
 - Install Ocaml-Jupyter with `opam install jupyter`.
+- Also install the packages needed by the textbook:
+  `opam install ounit2`.
 - Run `ocaml-jupyter-opam-genspec`.
 Note in the output where it generated the kernelspec.
 Edit that file and change the `display_name` to just "OCaml".
   **That's important.** The display name will be hardcoded in each chapter